Angelmmiguel/svgi/README.md

   Options:

     -h, --help                output usage information
-    -o, --output <formatter>  Select the format of the output: json, yaml, or human
+    -o, --output <formatter>  Select the format of the output: json, yaml, or human (default) -t, --tree                Display only the node tree -b, --basic               Display only the basic information -s, --stats               Display only the node statistics
 ```

 # Formatters